workflowhub-eu/about/Registering-a-workflow-with-a-diagram-and-abstract-CWL.md

-This option allows you to register a workflow along with optionally a diagram and/ or an abstract CWL.
+# Registering a workflow with optionally a diagram and/or abstract-CWL

 ## Uploading or referencing the files